root-systems/dogstack-handbook/guides/example-app-walkthrough.md

 If you're new to functional programming and ramda, take a look at this blog series [Thinking in Ramda.](http://randycoulman.com/blog/2016/05/24/thinking-in-ramda-getting-started/) It's a really great series that makes you more comfortable with ramda and some basics of functional programming.

 The learning curve of ramda and functional programming is quite steep, so don't worry if you're overwhelmed at this point.
-Like most things, a good way to lean is to start with the basics, then start to use more and more ramda and functional thinking.
+Like most things, a good way to learn is to start with the basics, then start to use more and more ramda and functional thinking.

 #### actions